The best school holiday activities in Canberra this winter

 Indoor fun at Canberra Centre

-The Canberra Centre isn’t just for shopping.
-Start at Hijinx Hotel (a place to play, not stay), for a mind-bending experience filled with quirky challenge rooms that will keep everyone entertained.
-Next, test your mini golf skills at Holey Moley, where each hole is uniquely themed.
+Finally, the Canberra Centre offers a full day of indoor entertainment.
+Start at Hijinx Hotel a quirky venue filled with challenge rooms designed to test teamwork. will keep everyone entertained.
+Next, test your mini-golf skills at Holey Moley, where each hole is uniquely themed.
 The fun doesn’t stop there – head over to Kingpin for an exciting mix of arcade games, bowling, karaoke, and immersive escape rooms that will keep the whole family engaged for hours.

 Discover more family fun